re-ops/re-docs/setup/README.md

-# Setup
+# Intro

 In this section we will cover the requirements and setup procedures for each components of Re-ops.

-Re-ops was designed with deployment simplicity in mind and should be easy to get running, for the most part you need to clone the source repos and start the REPL.
+Re-ops was designed with deployment simplicity in mind and should be easy to get running, for the most part you only need to clone the source repos and start the REPL to get it running.

 Follow the [Re-mote](re-mote.html), [Re-core](re-core.html) sections to learn more.